British Safety Council awards

-For 39 consecutive years, the British Safety Council has awarded the Sword of Honour for health and safety management excellence and, for the past seven years, the Globe of Honour for excellence in environmental management.
-SHP Spoke to David Parr, Policy and Technical Director at the British Safety Council, to find out about the process.
+Since 1980, the British Safety Council has awarded the Sword of Honour for health and safety management excellence and, for the past seven years, the Globe of Honour for excellence in environmental management.
+SHP spoke to David Parr, Policy and Technical Director at the British Safety Council, to find out about the process.

 David Parr is responsible for establishing all of the British Safety Council’s policies, position statements and guidance documents.
 From a technical perspective he is tasked with ensuring the content of all products and services is aligned.
 David was formerly the Head of Audit, but admits, “it’s a bit more of a wider remit now”.
 “In simple terms,” he continued, “it’s an oversight of all the technical content of our services and products.
 We set the overall organisational requirements, which is quite a challenge because we have a wide range of products and services, including training, audits and bespoke consultancy.”

 David has been with British Safety Council for 17 years, having previously worked in local authority social services as a health and safety manager.
 “It was a steep learning curve.
 I was health and safety manager of social services in Lancashire.
 We had 48 care homes, dementia residential respite care and crisis care support.
 So, you were dealing with serious incidents and sometimes fatalities on a regular basis.”

 David joined the British Safety Council as an auditor and trainer before becoming Head of Audit, a position he held up until March 2018.
 In that role, David was responsible for the current five-star audit model and headed the team that developed the suite of audit and consultancy products that sit underneath it.
 In terms of the Sword of Honour and Global Honour awards scheme, David manages the technical side of the process, including question setting, due diligence monitoring and overseeing an independent external body of adjudicators.

 In 2019, SHP spoke at length with David to find out more about the process involved…